ucsf-wynton/wynton-website-hpc/docs/about/join.md

 2. UCSF email address
 3. UCSF affiliation (faculty, student, postdoc, etc.)
 4. UCSF Principle Investigator (PI), if any
-5. CGL Kerberos username, if any
+5. QB3/CGL Kerberos username, if any
 6. UCSF Employee/Student ID (nine digits), if any
 7. Preferred username and one alternate
 8. Previous HPC cluster experience? (this will help us help you)